 Go ahead and call them… I'll wait.

 It took me a long time and a lot of tedious conversations with various legal pros to fine-tune this product.
-These docs were designed to be both simple and user-friendly, all while being sure to include all of the pertinent details that I needed to see in my wholesale deals.
+These docs were designed to be both simple and user-friendly, all while including all of the pertinent details I needed to see in my wholesale deals.

 My goal was to AVOID confusing Buyers, Sellers, and Closing Agents about how this process works and to give myself the freedom I needed to feel comfortable doing these types of transactions.
 Over time, I've found that these attributes went a long way in getting these deals done.
 If you’re serious about adding wholesaling to your growing repertoire of real estate investing strategies – the opportunity is sitting right in front of you.